danielorf/pyaxiscam/README.md

 ## **Getting Started**

+__NOTE:  THIS LIBRARY USES "BASIC" AUTHENTICATION WITH HTTP, MEANING YOUR CREDENTIALS ARE SENT IN CLEARTEXT.
+USE THIS FOR TESTING ONLY WITH THROWAWAY CREDS.__

 Your Axis camera must fir be set up using its web interface.
 It is recommended to do this with Internet Explorer on a Windows PC for the best compatibility.
 Once set up, you now have a host name (or IP address), username ('root' by default), and the password.
 Initialize and AxisCam object using the following line - make sure to replace 'host',